 What research says about school uniforms

 In 2006, Virginia Draa, professor at Youngstown State University, at 64 public high schools that had larger percentages of economically disadvantaged and minority students than other urban schools.
-Her conclusion surprised her: 鈥淚 really went into this thinking uniforms don鈥檛 make a difference, but I came away seeing that they do鈥 I was absolutely floored.鈥 Her analysis determined that the schools with uniforms improved their students attendance, and graduation rates rose an average almost 11 percent.
+Her conclusion surprised her: 鈥淚 really went into this thinking uniforms don鈥檛 make a difference, but I came away seeing that they do鈥 I was absolutely floored.鈥 Her analysis determined that the schools with uniforms improved their students鈥 attendance, and graduation rates rose an average of almost 11 percent.

 What do students think about uniforms?